Harald-U/kubernetes-handson/docs/lab1.md

 # Lab 1: Deploy ToDo app stand-alone

-In the original Docker tutorial, the command to deploy the ToDo app stand-alone is:
+In the original Docker tutorial, the command to deploy the ToDo app stand-alone is (don't run this command here!):

 ```
 $ docker run -dp 3000:3000 getting-started
 ```

-* The image `getting-started` was created in a previous step locally.
+* The image `getting-started` was created in the Docker tutorial in a previous step locally.
 * `-p 3000:3000` maps Container port 3000 on local port 3000.

 The file [deploy/todo-v1.yaml](../deploy/todo-v1.yaml) contains the configuration for the equivalent Kubernetes deployment and service: